 b.
 To learn more about the current list of noxious or invasive plants go to http://plants.usda.gov/java/noxious .

 a.
 GARDEN ORGANICALLY (NO pesticides, NO herbicides, NO weed killers, NO artificial fertilizers).
 Mirrormont Pea Patch gardeners follow stringent organic gardening standards, wildlife and environmental protection practices, and the legal rules set out by the King County Parks System.
 Therefore, the use of chemicals such as pesticides, herbicides, insecticides, and chemical fertilizers is strictly forbidden (examples include Round Up and Miracle Grow).

 b.
 Use of raw human or animal waste, including “hot or green” manure is not allowed due to environmental and health concerns; however, fully composted manures such as steer or chicken manures are allowed.
 You may also use other organic fertilizers such as fish meal, bone meal, kelp meal, etc.

 c.
 For information on organic fertilizers and pest control, call the Master Gardener Hotline at 206-296-3440.

 a.
 Dogs and other animals are NOT allowed in the garden area at any time.
-There are doggie hitching posts by the front and back gates.
+There is a doggie hitching posts by the back gate.

 b.
 There is no smoking allowed in the gardens at any time.
 Research shows that tobacco can transmit a virus to tomatoes.